Born and bred in Louisville, Kentucky, Marguerite Peters

 woodblock prints by Japanese craftsman.

-At present, I’ve located images of three such prints bearing the name “Marguerite
+At present, I’ve located images of five such prints bearing the name “Marguerite

 Gifford.”
 (If a reader is aware of images of any further